zopefoundation/zope.contentprovider/README.txt

 Content Providers
 -----------------

-Content Providers is a term from the Java world that refers to components that can provide HTML content.
+Content Provider is a term from the Java world that refers to components that can provide HTML content.
 It means nothing more!
 How the content is found and returned is totally up to the implementation.
 The Zope 3 touch to the concept is that content providers are multi-adapters that are looked up by the context, request (and thus the layer/skin), and view they are displayed in.

+The second important concept of content providers are their two-phase rendering design.
+In the first phase the state of the content provider is prepared and, if applicable, any data, the provider is responsible for, is updated.

 So let's create a simple content provider: